apollofps/library-website/README.md

 # library-website

-SHOULD USE FIREBASE TO HOLD THE DATA
+SHOULD USE FIREBASE TO implement the backend

 RN in development
 live preview of the website can be found here:https://apollofps.github.io/library-website/